michalpaprocki/warships/README.md

 - build a web app that allows user to create and partake in a 2 player matches
 - implement a simple real-time chat
+- create a system that terminates empty game rooms due to inactivity
 - gain basic familiarity with Elixir and some of it's modules

 ## Technologies